dustinfast/PTC-Sim/README.md

 # loco_sim

 This application is a work in progress based on my experience in Postive Train Control.
-It demonstrates communication between active locomotives and a Back Office Server (BOS) and consists of three top-level parts:
+It demonstrates communication between simulated on-track locomotives (locos) and a Back Office Server (BOS) and consists of three top-level parts:

 **Locomotive Simulator**
-A simulated locomotive traveling on a track (as modeled by `track_rail.json`).
+A simulated loco traveling on a track (as modeled by `track_rail.json`).
 As the loco travels, it connects to the radio base stations specified in `track_bases.json` for the purpose of communicating it's status (location, speed, etc.) to the BOS at regular intervals (defined in `conf.dat`).
-If a status would be transmitted while no base station is available, the locomotive does not send it's status at that time.
+If a status would be transmitted while no base station is available, the loco does not send it's status at that time.

-The locomotive also watches for messages address to it in the messaging subsystem in order to receive commands (reduce speed, change direction, etc.) from the BOS.
-If the locomotive cannot be reached within the message Time-to-live (TTL), the message expires, thus avoiding receipt of stale commands.
+The loco also fetches messages addressed to it in the messaging subsystem in order to receive commands (reduce speed, change direction, etc.) from the BOS.

-Note: Multiple instances of the locomitive simulator may instantiated - each will give a simulated locomotive with a unique ID.
+Multiple instances of the locomitive simulator may instantiated - each will give a simulated loco with a unique ID.
+However, tracks exist seperately for each instance. i.e. virtual locos may occupy identical track sections simultaneously  without collision.

-**Messaging Subsystem**
+**Messaging Subsystem / Message Broker**
-Allows bi-directional communication between locomotives and the BOS by acting as a broker - messages from locomotives are enqued for receipt by the BOS, and messages to locomotives are enqued for the locomotive with the specified ID.
+Allows bi-directional communication between locos and the BOS by acting as a message broker - loco-to-BOS msgs are sent to the broker to be fetched by the BOS, and BOS-to-loco msgs are sent to the broker to be fetched by the loco with the address specified in the msg.

 **Back Office Server**
-The BOS monitors the messaging subsystem and displays locomotive status graphically via its website and GoogleEarth.
-Additionally, the simulated locomotive may be controlled from the BOS.
+The BOS monitors the messaging subsystem and displays loco status graphically via its website and GoogleEarth.
+Additionally, the simulated loco may be controlled from the BOS.

 ## File Description